cspr-rad/actus-spec/spec/main.typ

 A quantisation factor must be positive integral number but must not have a range greater than 32 bits ($[0 ..
 2^32]$) and must not be zero.

 Numbers specified with a decimal point should be rejected.
-Numbers specified with non-zero decimals must be rejected.
+Non-integers must be rejected.

 #examples("quantisation-factor")